endrias34/FYS4150/src/Project-4/README.md

-# To run the program put all files in a folder and write
+# To run the program put all files in a folder and write:
 '''
-"make"
+make
 '''
 on the commandline in your shell.

-Makefile use g++ version for compiling and if you do not have it, open Makefile change line 4
+The makefile use g++ version for compiling and if you do not have it, open Makefile change line 4
 to something like

 CPPflags= c++ -fopenmp -O3 -std=c++11